starmode-base/nextjs-template/README.md

 1. Run `bun install` to install dependencies

-1. Run `npx vercel@latest link` to link your local project to Vercel.
+1. Run `bunx vercel@latest link` to link your local project to Vercel.
 This will enable you to automatically pull environment variables for development. nextjs-template is hosted under the `Mikael Lirbank` Vercel project as `lirbank/nextjs-template`.
-The development environment variables are pulled down from Vercel every time the app is started with `npm run dev`.

 ## Preconfigured packages and tools